UCLALibrary/kakadu-lambda-converter/README.md

     bin/check_plan

 That's it!
 That will install your Lambda function for you.
-But what if you want to make changes to the code and then redeploy the function?

-### Incremental deployments

-If you want to push out changes to the Lambda function without changing all the other resources that have been created in the AWS space, you can use Maven to do a new build and push of the resulting Jar artifact.
-Do do this, just run the following from the project root:

-    mvn package aws:deployLambda

-This will push a newly built version of the function to AWS Lambda and trigger a rebuild and refresh of the service that the Lambda function provides.

 ### Contact